nothingislost/obsidian-regex-search-replace/README.md

-## Obsidian RegEx Search
+## Obsidian Regex Search & Replace

-This plugin enhances the default Obsidian document search to include basic RegEx functionality
+This plugin enhances the default Obsidian document search & replace functionality to include basic Regex queries

+### Warning!

+- This plugin is in an early testing phase. *Please backup any documents before attempting to do a regex search & replace*.

 ### Features